 Between 2013 and 2018, support to agricultural producers averaged almost $540 billion per year, representing around 15% of total agricultural production value, the UN found.
 Of this, about $294 billion was provided in the form of price incentives and around $245 billion as fiscal subsidies to farmers, the majority tied to the production of a specific commodity.

 Price incentives and fiscal subsidies have many negative implications on food systems, according to the report.
-They boost practices and behaviors that that are harmful to the health, sustainability, equity, and efficiency of food systems.
+They boost practices and behaviors that are harmful to the health, sustainability, equity, and efficiency of food systems.
 Price incentives can distort food trade and production, while subsidies can lead to the promotion of monoculture, for example.

 Unhealthy products (like sugar) and emission-intensive commodities (such as beef and dairy) receive the most support worldwide, despite the potentially negative impacts on health as well as on the environment.
 The repercussions on climate are especially relevant for rich countries, as they consume more dairy and beef per capita than poor countries, the UN said.